A topic from the subject of Analytical Chemistry in Chemistry.

 Equipment and Techniques in Nanomaterial Analysis:

-- Nanoparticle characterization techniques: size and shape analysis using dynamic light scattering (DLS), atomic force microscopy (AFM), transmission electron microscopy (TEM), and scanning electron microscopy (SEM).
+• Nanoparticle characterization techniques: Size and shape are analyzed using techniques such as dynamic light scattering (DLS), atomic force microscopy (AFM), transmission electron microscopy (TEM), and scanning electron microscopy (SEM).

-- Surface analysis techniques: X-ray photoelectron spectroscopy (XPS), Fourier transform infrared spectroscopy (FTIR), and Raman spectroscopy.
+• Surface analysis techniques: Surface composition and chemical states are determined using X-ray photoelectron spectroscopy (XPS), Fourier transform infrared spectroscopy (FTIR), and Raman spectroscopy.

 Types of Experiments Using Nanomaterials:

-- Detection and quantification of analytes: nanoparticles as labels for colorimetric, fluorometric, and chemiluminescent assays.
+• Detection and quantification of analytes: Nanoparticles act as labels or signal enhancers in colorimetric, fluorometric, and chemiluminescent assays, significantly improving detection limits.

 Data Analysis in Nanomaterials-Based Analytical Chemistry: